John le Carré: Personal life

 In 1954, Cornwell married Alison Ann Veronica Sharp.
-They had three sons: Simon, Stephen, and Timothy—and divorced in 1971.
-In 1972, Cornwell married Valérie Jane Eustace, a book editor with Hodder & Stoughton who collaborated with him behind the scenes.
+They had three sons. they divorced in 1971.
+In 1972, Cornwell married Valerie Jane Eustace, a book editor with Hodder & Stoughton who collaborated with him behind the scenes.
 They had a son, Nicholas, who writes as Nick Harkaway.
 Le Carré lived in St Buryan, Cornwall, for more than 40 years; he owned a mile of cliff near Land's End.
+The house, Tregiffian Cottage, was put up for sale in 2023 for £3 million.
 Le Carré also owned a house in Gainsborough Gardens in Hampstead in north London.

 Le Carré was so disillusioned by the 2016 Brexit vote to leave the European Union that he secured Irish citizenship.
 In a BBC documentary broadcast in 2021, le Carré's son Nicholas revealed that his father's disillusionment with modern Britain, and Brexit in particular, had driven him to embrace his Irish heritage and become an Irish citizen.
 At the time of his death, le Carré's friend, the novelist John Banville, confirmed that the writer had researched his family roots in Inchinattin, near Rosscarbery, County Cork, and that he had applied for an Irish passport, to which he was entitled having completed the process of becoming an Irish citizen and having Irish ancestry through his maternal grandmother, Olive Wolfe.
 His neighbour and friend Philippe Sands recalled:

 Le Carré died at Royal Cornwall Hospital, Truro, on 12 December 2020, aged 89.
 An inquest completed in June 2021 concluded that le Carré died after sustaining a fall at his home.
-His wife Valérie died on 27 February 2021, two months after her husband, at age 82.
+His wife Valerie died on 27 February 2021, two months after her husband, at age 82.

+In 2023, biographer Adam Sisman in The Secret Life of John le Carré identified 11 women with whom le Carré had affairs during his second marriage.

 Le Carré's son Timothy died on 31 May 2022 at the age of 59, shortly after he finished editing A Private Spy, a collection of his father's letters.